titilambert/marathon/docs/docs/plugin.md

 ## Start Marathon with plugins

-In order to make your plugins available to Marathon you have to
+In order to make your plugins available to Marathon you have to:

 - place your plugin.jar with all dependant jars (that are not already provided by Marathon) into a directory
 - write a plugin descriptor, that list the plugins to use